ClarissaMilligan/CS-1181-SP25/Quiz-Exam-Resources/FinalReview.md

 # Final Review
-The midterm will be held on Friday, May 2.
+The final will be held on Friday, May 2.
 The exam is 2 hours.
 The exam will be a paper exam, so a writing utensil is required.
 The exam is individual and talking will not be tolerated.
-On the day of your exam, please wait outside the classroom as I will be seating you for the midterm.
+On the day of your exam, please wait outside the classroom as I will be seating you for the final.

 ## Topics after the Midterm (these will have significantly MORE focus)